Program on Science, Technology and Society at Harvard|

 Christopher Kirchhoff serves in Washington, D.C. and Baghdad, Iraq as the lead writer on a comprehensive study of Iraq reconstruction by the Special Inspector General for Iraq Reconstruction, an independent, Congressionally mandated office under the Department of Defense and State.
 He is on leave from his doctoral program at the Faculty of Social & Political Sciences, Cambridge University, where he was elected to the inaugural class of Bill and Melinda Gates Cambridge Scholars, Cambridge's equivalent to the Rhodes scheme.
 During the Space Shuttle Columbia investigation he served as Editor of the investigation report and has also worked as an aide and speechwriter to several public officials, including the Presidential Science Advisor, and on a Senate and Presidential campaign.
 Kirchhoff holds an A.B. in History & Science from Harvard College Magna Cum Laude with highest honors, and an M.Phil in Politics from Cambridge University.
 A champion cross country and track runner, Kirchhoff received the 1996 Wendy's High School Heisman, an award for the nation's top prep scholar athlete.
 An avid traveler, he has backpacked in over 30 countries, including a trek from Moscow to Singapore overland.

-Monika Kurath is a post doctoral visiting researcher from the Collegium Helveticum, ETH Zurich and the Program for Science Studies at the University of Basel, Switzerland.
-Her research focuses on the social and political implications of technological risks and comparative policy analysis.
-In her dissertation, she compared discourses on biotechnology between Europe and the U.S. She has been a Research Associate at the Office for History of Science and Technology at the UC Berkeley in 2001/2002.
-Currently, she works on a project funded by the Swiss National Science Foundation, comparing regulatory cultures of nanotechnologies.
+Monika Kurath was a post doctoral visiting researcher from the Collegium Helveticum, ETH Zurich and the Program for Science Studies at the University of Basel, Switzerland in 2007/2008.
+Her research focused on the social and political implications of technological risks and comparative policy analysis.
+In her dissertation, she compared discourses on biotechnology between Europe and the U.S. She was a Research Associate at the Office for History of Science and Technology at the UC Berkeley in 2001/2002.
+During her research stay, she worked on a project funded by the Swiss National Science Foundation, comparing regulatory cultures of nanotechnologies

 Myanna Lahsen is Associate Researcher in the Earth System Science Center in the Brazilian National Institute of Space Research (INPE) and also affiliated with the the Center for Science and Technology Policy Research at University of Colorado.
 Her research examines environmental politics and the science-policy interface in the United States and Brazil, with a focus on climate change, sustainability and the Brazilian Amazon.